nfmoore/azureml-mlops-example-scenarios/.github/docs/data-factory-pipeline.md

 > In this approach a new record can be added to the control table in the database which stores metadata for the pipeline.
 > For this an updated DACPAC or run scripts using SQLCMD can be used within the CI/CD pipeline.

+## Scenario Walkthrough

+This section describes the main components of the example scenario that relate to implementing a batch scoring scenario with an Azure Machine Learning managed batch endpoints and Azure Data Factory.
+Each section will describe the key files and the role they play in the context of the overall solution.

+> **Note:**
+> For detailed instructions to deploy this example scenario to a personal Azure environment see the [Step-by-Step Setup](./step-by-step-adf.md) section of this repository.

+### Azure Data Factory Pipeline

+Azure Data Factory is the primary service within Azure for orchestrating data movement.
+These workflows are defined in pipelines consisting of various interlinked activities.
+Scalable Azure Data Factory pipelines are parameterized and driven by metadata defined in a control table.
+The pipeline defines the general logic of the workflow while the metadata defines the exact configuration.

+A common pattern for implementing batch inference scenarios within the Azure ecosystem consists of using Azure Machine Learning and Azure Data Factory.
+This pattern is characterized by loading data from one or more systems into an Azure Machine Learning datastore, performing inference using a managed batch endpoint, then writing the output to a different target that is not natively supported by Azure Machine Learning.

+The `Machine Learning Execute Pipeline` activity provides native integration between Azure Machine Learning and Azure Data Factory.
+This activity lets you call a pre-defined Azure Machine Learning endpoint as part of your Azure Data Factory pipeline.
+This component is very useful in many use cases but in some circumstances, it can create limitations.
+This example scenario will outline a custom approach to developing an Azure Data Factory which integrates with a managed batch endpoint within Azure Machine Learning.
+The aims of this approach are:

+1. Greater decoupling between the Azure Data Factory pipeline and the Azure Machine Learning managed batch endpoint by removing the requirement to hard-code the Azure Machine Learning Pipeline ID.
+This will simplify deployment workflows and enable greater agility.
+2. Greater control over data movement by allowing input and output datastore URIs to be defined.
+This will enable specific files within an Azure Machine Learning datastore (e.g. a Storage account) to be referenced as either inputs or outputs to the managed batch endpoint.
+3. Greater flexibility to customize the pipeline by manually calling Azure Machine Learning's REST APIs.
+This will enable more granular customization and debugging capabilities in the pipeline.

+The template for a parameterized Azure Data Factory pipeline implementing the custom approach outlined above is defined in the `adf` directory.

+### Automated Deployments

+In Azure Data Factory, continuous integration and continuous delivery (CI/CD) is characterized by moving Azure Data Factory pipelines from one environment (development, staging, production, etc.) to another.
+Azure Data Factory utilizes Azure Resource Manager templates to store the configuration of your various ADF entities (pipelines, datasets, data flows, etc.).

+Best practice dictates using a CI/CD platform such as GitHub actions (as used in this example scenario) or Azure DevOps to orchestrate the build and movement of artifacts.
+GitHub Actions allows for the creation of automated build, test, and deployment pipelines to facilitate this.
+Workflows can be created that build and test every pull recommendation to a repository or deploy merged pull requests to production.
+For more information on the CI/CD lifecycle in Azure Data Factory, see [Continuous integration and delivery in Azure Data Factory](https://docs.microsoft.com/azure/data-factory/continuous-integration-delivery).

+Some development teams might require implementing integrated tests before deploying pipelines to production.
+For this purpose, the PyTest testing framework can be used, see an example at [ADF Integration Tests](https://github.com/Azure-Samples/modern-data-warehouse-dataops/blob/main/single_tech_samples/datafactory/tests/integrationtests/tests/README.md).

 ## Related Resources

 You might also find these references useful: